ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 assetBytes, err:= stub.GetState(assetID)
 if err != nil || len(assetBytes)==0{
-// This implies that this is a 'create' scenario stateStub = stateIn // The record that goes into the stub is the one that cme in } else {
+// This implies that this is a 'create' scenario stateStub = stateIn // The record that goes into the stub is the one that came in } else {
 // This is an update scenario
 err = json.Unmarshal(assetBytes, &stateStub)